mzsanford/dash-ext/README.md

 # dash-ext

-Browser extensions for adding docksets to Dash - https://kapeli.com/dash
+Browser extensions for adding docsets to Dash - https://kapeli.com/dash

 This is not developed by Kapeli.